OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaSkinMaterial.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">enables sampling the normal map for sss samples.
+        <p class="scene-class-attr-comment">enables sampling the normal map for sss samples.
 More accurate but potentially expensive</p>

     </p>